 I know it’s a bold statement to make: The Best Mini Spinach Quiches You’ve Ever Tasted, but I’m telling you, tasting is believing.
-I normally use this recipe to make full-sized quiches, but it works to make 24 mini versions just as easily.
-I have convinced people who claim to hate spinach to try them and even they admit they love them.
-I say it’s because way back in the late 1900s, I was obsessed with finding a quiche recipe I liked that wasn’t all runny and liquidy with soggy crusts.
+I normally use this recipe to make full-sized quiches, but it works just as easily to make 24 mini versions.
+I have convinced people who claim to hate spinach to try my quiche and even they admit they love them.
+I think it’s because way back in the late 1900s, I was obsessed with finding a quiche recipe I liked that wasn’t all runny and liquidy with soggy crusts.
 I tried at least ten different recipes, every one I could find in cookbooks since this was the olden times and pre-internet.
-In the end, I came up with my own recipe, one that uses way less liquid and eggs and had a nice, rich flavor without the bitterness of the spinach.
+In the end, I came up with my own recipe, one that uses way less liquid and eggs and has a nice, rich flavor without the bitterness of the spinach.

 A little side note on that spinach thing, my Grandma used to scramble an egg into canned spinach (drained), which I know sounds gross, but it actually tasted really good.
 She told me that the eggs somehow took away the bitter flavor of the spinach, which I guess is why the flavors in spinach quiche just work so well together.